Key Blacklake Features

 4. Linguistic asset storage and tracking

 The linguistic assets that define your content: style guides, terminology, keywords, intent, knowledge can be stored and managed in Blacklake.
-Whenever you use the “Apply Lake” action, Blacklake will also populate your context with relevant assets.
+Whenever you use the “Prepare Content” Action, Blacklake will also populate your context with relevant assets.

 5. Self-Hosted or Cloud Native